m0n0x41d/m0n0x41d.github.io/_posts/2023-10-14-So-what-is-Design-Patterns?.md

 tags: [Software Design]
 style: border
 color: info
-description: No description for this, read the post!
+description: Let's talk about design patterns and the reasons for their existence.
 ---

 ## So what is Design Patterns?